chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

   "active_shards_percent_as_number" : 100.0
 }
 ```
 You want to make sure the health is Green.
 You will notice that it is relocating 2 shards.
-Currently Elasticsearch is trying to rebalance data equally between your 3 ES nodes and the built in ES in Automate.
+Currently, Elasticsearch is trying to rebalance data equally between your 3 Elasticsearch nodes and the built in ES in Automate.
 You do not need to wait for this to finish before moving to the next step.

-3. Move all data out of Automate’s built in Elasticsearch.
+##3.
+Move all data out of Automate’s built in Elasticsearch

 Use curl to change Elasticsearch’s configuration so that it moves all data out to your ES cluster nodes.
-In this example there are three things you will need to consider.
+In this example, there are three things you will need to consider:

-cluster.routing.allocation.exclude._ip: This needs to be the IP address your Automate server uses to communicate with the elasticsearch servers.
+ - `cluster.routing.allocation.exclude._ip`: This needs to be the IP address your Automate server uses to communicate with the elasticsearch servers.
 When in doubt this command will tell you which IP is being used
 `curl -s localhost:10141/_nodes/_local?pretty | grep transport_address`

-cluster.routing.allocation.cluster_concurrent_rebalance: The number of shards to move at a time.
+- `cluster.routing.allocation.cluster_concurrent_rebalance`: The number of shards to move at a time.
 The default is 2, we’re planning to do 10 at a time to speed things along.

-Indices.recovery.max_bytes_per_sec: We set the limit to 80 MB/s, which is a bit over half of a 1Gbps link.
+- `Indices.recovery.max_bytes_per_sec`: We set the limit to 80 MB/s, which is a bit over half of a 1Gbps link.
 Feel free to tweak this based on how much bandwidth you have.
 The default is 40.

 ```
 curl -XPUT localhost:10141/_cluster/settings -H 'Content-Type: application/json' -d '{